Auto-tagging is a feature that is needed to:

 - Import Google Analytics site engagement metrics, such as bounce rate and average session duration, into Google Ads reporting

-This article explains how auto-tagging works and how to enable it.
+Auto-tagging is now on by default for new accounts.
+This article explains how auto-tagging works and how to turn it on or turn it off.

 Why use it

 Auto-tagging is also required for businesses that want to track offline conversions, such as sales that happened at your physical shop because of your online advertising.

 After someone clicks your ad, auto-tagging adds a bit of additional information—a parameter called GCLID, short for "Google Click Identifier"—to the URLs people click through.
 For example, if someone clicks on your ad for

 www.example.com, the final URL will look like

 www.example.com/?gclid=123xyz.
-If you have auto-tagging enabled and have a Google Analytics tag on your website, the GCLID is stored in a new Google Analytics cookie on your site’s domain (learn more about how Google Ads tracks website conversions).
+If you have auto-tagging turned on and have a Google Analytics tag on your website, the GCLID is stored in a new Google Analytics cookie on your site’s domain (learn more about how Google Ads tracks website conversions).

 Sometimes the GCLID is created at the time of an impression, rather than a click.
 In those cases, if a user clicks the same ad again, the same GCLID will be used.
-In the click performance report, multiple clicks on the same ad by the same user are counted as multiple clicks in the same GCLID row.
+In the click view report, multiple clicks on the same ad by the same user are counted as multiple clicks in the same GCLID row.

 A small percentage of websites don't allow arbitrary URL parameters and serve an error page when auto-tagging is turned on.
-Check with your webmaster to see if this applies to you, or turn on auto-tagging and do a test by clicking on your ad.
+Check with your web developer to check if this applies to you, or do a test by clicking on your ad.
 If the link to your site works, then you can use auto-tagging.
 If you get an error, you'll need to turn auto-tagging off from your Google Ads account.
-Then, ask your webmaster to allow arbitrary URL parameters before turning it back on.
+Then, ask your web developer to allow arbitrary URL parameters before turning it back on.

-Auto-tagging is turned off by default.
-To turn it on, follow the steps below.
+Auto-tagging is turned on by default for new accounts.
+To check the current status of auto-tagging in your account and turn it on or off, follow the steps below.
 If you’re unable to use auto-tagging, you can use manual tagging to import Google Ads data in Google Analytics.

 - Click Account settings.